Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 ## Test Case Structure

 A **test case** defines the specific conditions under which a system is tested.
-It translates a high-level scenario into concrete elements such as inputs, expected results, and execution context.
+It translates a high-level scenario into concrete elements such as inputs, expected results and execution context.

 To ensure consistency and clarity, test cases are often organized using a structured format.
 This structure helps testers understand what needs to be executed, what data is required, and how results should be validated.